front-end-foundations/session1/readme.md

 transition: all 0.5s linear;
 ```

-Edit the animation using the inspector's animation settings.
+Transition is another CSS [short cut](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Transitions/Using_CSS_transitions).
+Try editing the animation's timing using the inspector's animation settings.

-To animate only one difference specify it instead of `all`:
+Note: to animate only one difference specify it instead of `all`:

 ```css
 transition: background-color 0.5s linear;
 ```

-## Absolutely Positioning the Navigation
+## Absolute Positioning

 _Edit_ the nav CSS rule to position it